NewhavenDisplay/NHD-1.8-128160EF-Cxxx/README.md

 # NHD-1.8-128160EF-Cxxx
 Program for writing to Newhaven Display's **NHD-1.8-128160EF-Cxxx** Series with ILI1963 controller.
-This code is written for the Arduino Uno.
+This code is designed for our 1.8" TFTs with 8-bit parallel interface, and is written for the Arduino Uno.

 Purchase a sample from our Product Pages linked below!